 Whether or not we accept God’s Name, all of us share it.
-So why does it feel awkward to say “my Father” in public?
+So why does it feel so awkward to say “My Father” in public?

 “Every Being In The Universe” – KPAX, 2001

 What does it mean to accept God’s Name?
 Many faiths tell us the Name is ours by birthright.
-Why, then, does it seem odd to assert direct lineage to God, and much more proper to take a human father’s name?
+Why then does it seem odd to assert direct lineage to God—and much more proper to honor our human parents?

-“Because you offend those who don’t believe what you believe,” the human world explains.
+“Because you offend those who don’t believe what you believe,” chides the human world.
 I see.
-So it’s better to cast aside our heavenly Father?
-By itself, belief in a creator is not religion.
-What’s more, most of us freely use the phrase, “child of God.”
-But imagine telling someone in the grocery store what your Father in heaven said to you last night.
-See the problem?
-Maybe, when we accept God’s Name as a normal everyday thing for ourselves, others might also.
+Isn’t everyone descended from God?
+By itself, belief in a creator is not a religion.
+But just imagine telling someone in the grocery store what your Father in heaven said to you last night.
+Once in a while I do this.
+My hope is that when I accept God’s Name as a normal, everyday thing for myself, so might others.
 Someone asked us to do this a while back.
-And he didn’t seem particularly concerned about offending anyone.
+He didn’t seem too concerned about offending people.

-“…and do not call anyone on earth ‘father,’ for you have one Father, and he is in heaven.”
-Matthew 23:9
+“Do not call anyone on earth ‘father,’ for you have one Father, and he is in heaven.”

-My rather unsettling journey into chaos raises an important truth.
-Those seeking spiritual wisdom need only ask God for help.
-When I did so, I also asked Father to show me the kingdom of God.
-I’m fairly sure that I didn’t say “kingdoms,” but that’s what I got.
-There exists an infinite number of kingdoms.
-Some are ruled by living beings, some by God, and at least one realm doesn’t seem to have a ruler.
+My rather dark journey into chaos holds an important truth.
+Those who seek to learn the workings of creation (or be saved from them) need only ask God for help.
+In my case I also asked to see the kingdom of God.
+I’m sure that I didn’t say “kingdoms,” but that’s what I got.
+There exists an endless number of kingdoms.
+Some are ruled by living beings, God, or both.
+And there is at least one realm I know of that doesn’t seem to have a ruler.